whosonfirst/js-mapzen-whosonfirst/README.md

 ## mapzen.whosonfirst.namify

 Find all the elements in the current DOM with a `wof-namify` class and replace their value with the corresponding name for the Who's On First record as identified by a `wof-data-id` attribute.
+Results are cached client-side using the [localForage](https://github.com/mozilla/localForage) library.

 ### Example